Mary Jane Credeur

 Mary Jane Credeur founded The Credeur Group after 15 years as a financial journalist covering mergers and acquisitions, corporate strategy, corporate finance, reorganizations, regulatory and legal issues, evolving competitive landscapes, real estate transactions and other market-moving news.

-She spent nearly a decade at Bloomberg News, where she covered the aviation and logistics industries, and the beverage industry.
-She frequently broke exclusive news on major stories including Delta Air Lines’ purchase of Northwest Airlines, the merger of United Airlines and Continental Airlines, and UPS’s failed bid to buy Dutch competitor TNT for $6.8 billion.
+She spent nearly a decade at Bloomberg News, where she covered the aviation and logistics industries, and frequently broke exclusive news on major stories including Delta Air Lines’ purchase of Northwest Airlines, the merger of United Airlines and Continental Airlines, and UPS’s failed bid to buy Dutch competitor TNT for $6.8 billion.

-Credeur also covered breaking news such as the 2009 “Miracle on the Hudson” crash of US Airways Flight 1549 in which Capt.
-Chesley “Sully” Sullenberger successfully splash landed a disabled Airbus A320 on the Hudson River in New York.
-All passengers and crew were rescued from the plane as it bobbed in the river.
+Credeur also covered major news events such as the 2009 “Miracle on the Hudson” crash of US Airways Flight 1549, in which Capt.
+Chesley “Sully” Sullenberger successfully splash landed an Airbus A320 on the Hudson River in New York after birds struck and disabled both engines shortly after takeoff.
+All 155 passengers and crew were rescued from the plane as it bobbed in the river.

 Earlier at Bloomberg, she covered the beverage industry including Coca-Cola, PepsiCo, Starbucks, Anheuser-Busch and MillerCoors (now AB InBev) and major wine and spirits producers and wholesalers such as Constellation Brands and Diageo.